hasura/promptql-docs/output/allDocs.md

 # Iterate on your Data Model

+## Introduction

-After you have successfully created a DDN supergraph to use with PromptQL, you will soon want to iterate on your data model to reflect changes in the underlying data sources
+After you've created a DDN supergraph to use with PromptQL, you'll often need to iterate on your data model — whether you're adding a new table, refining a command, or evolving your business logic.

+This guide explains when and why you need to run `ddn supergraph build local` to ensure your changes are reflected in your API.

+As a general rule:

+- **If your metadata changes** (like models, commands, or relationships): ✅ rebuild.
+- **If your connector signature changes** (like a function’s arguments or return type): ✅ rebuild.
+- **If you're only changing implementation logic** inside a lambda connector (like editing function body): ❌ no rebuild required.

+## When to rebuild your application

+### You add a new source

+Each time you [add a new data source](/data-sources/connect-to-a-source.mdx), you're generating new metadata.
+This is a good rule of thumb: **when metadata changes, a rebuild is required.**

+After following the steps in the doc referenced above, introspect your source and add your metadata objects before rebuilding.

+### You edit metadata

+Whether your metadata changes are generated via the CLI or you've hand-authored a change (using the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=HasuraHQ.hasura)), you'll need to create a new build of your application.
+This will ensure the JSON configuration files consumed by your Hasura Engine are updated with the latest changes.

-## Changing your underlying data model
+### You make changes to your underlying data model

 Depending on your data source, you may be adding a column to a table in PostgreSQL, or a creating a new collection in MongoDB.
 You may have written new custom logic in TypeScript or want to import a new command from the Stripe connector.
 Whatever it is, you will follow the same steps each time anything changes in your data source schema to iterate on your data model.

-## Re-introspecting your data model
+#### Re-introspecting your data model

 Re-introspecting your data model will update the connector configuration to reflect the changes in your data sources.